Antiope (mother of Amphion): The Sicyonian version

-Terrestrial Venus, (Note: The sleeping nude, from the ducal gallery at Mantua, was not identified as Antiope before the 18th century; the painting is discussed by Lauren Soth who remarks that a sleeping Antiope would be an innovation with ancient or Renaissance precedent and reidentifies the subject as Terrestrial Venus; Marcin Fabiański carries the analysis further.) traditionally called Jupiter and Antiope, by Correggio (c.
+Terrestrial Venus, (Note: The sleeping nude, from the ducal gallery at Mantua, was not identified as Antiope before the 18th century; the painting is discussed by Lauren K. Soth who remarks that a sleeping Antiope would be an innovation with ancient or Renaissance precedent and reidentifies the subject as Terrestrial Venus; Marcin Fabiański carries the analysis further.) traditionally called Jupiter and Antiope, by Correggio (c.
 1528).

 As evidenced by the Cypria fragment, an important element of Antiope's story is her relation with the king of Sicyon.
 Attestations of the Sicyonian version is only preserved in late authors such as second-century traveller Pausanias, who are nevertheless following older traditions.
 The Archaic poet Asius of Samos (following apparently the Sicyonian tradition) probably presented Epopeus and Antiope's relationship in a positive manner, more akin to seduction and elopement than abduction and rape; nevertheless Nycteus waged a war against Sicyon in order to fetch his daughter back, and after being killed Lycus picked up from where his brother left off.
 His job was easy because as Pausanias relates Epopeus died of his wounds and his successor handed Antiope over to Lycus with no fuss.

 Asius likely placed Antiope's impregnation by Zeus after her marriage to Epopeus and might have included the element of heteropaternal superfecundation (meaning that one twin was fathered by Zeus and the other by Epopeus), in analogy with the pregnancies of Alcmene, Leda and Chione.
 It is not clear which twin was Zeus', though hints point to Amphion.
 Her relation with him is not always positive however; Pausanias wrote that Epopeus kidnapped Antiope, although Nycteus' reaction might indicate Antiope colluded in her abduction.
 Epopeus can be seen as an embodiment of Zeus himself; his name means 'he who sees all', and it was used as one of Zeus' own cult epithets.

 Hyginus records a version in which Epaphus the son of Io (probably a misspelling of Epopeus) raped Antiope so her husband-uncle Lycus kicked her out, and it was then that she was impregnated by Zeus.
 Lycus' new wife Dirce threw Antiope into a prison cell out of jealousy, but by Zeus' will her chains came undone, allowing Antiope to give birth to her sons away from Thebes.
 The story then proceeded as standard.
 The two Vatican Mythographers also recounted this version with Epaphus.